saegl5/check_student_loans_android/README.md

 Download [Android Studio](https://developer.android.com/studio/ "Click here to access the download link.") from Google, and install it.<br>
 (For help installing the application, follow its [installation instructions](https://developer.android.com/studio/install "Click here to access the instructions.").)<p>

-Do not run Android Studio in a virtual machine.
+Do not run Android Studio in a virtual machine, though.
 Run it in one's host operating system.<br>
 Otherwise, the app may not run in an Android Virtual Device.<p>

 Clone the project: